JeffMv/Lofea/README.md

 ### How do the features perform ?

 TLDR: my own results
-> By using a slight variation of this, I was able to correctly predict 2 times a group of 3 balls (out of 10) of [Trio Magic](https://jeux.loro.ch/games/magic3) that contained the drawn middle number (2018).
+> By using a *slight variation of this*, I was able to correctly predict 2 times a group of 3 balls (out of 10) of [Trio Magic](https://jeux.loro.ch/games/magic3) that contained the drawn middle number (2018).
 Thanks to that lottery earnings distribution, I was able to play tickets with all three numbers whithout ever loosing money.
 Basically, 1 winning ticket out of 3 was sufficient to *break even* (my goal).
 Better yet I still had a chance to win the jackpot.
 >
 > In order to *play all combinations offered by the prediction* and claim the jackpot, I had to play roughly 300 tickets (that would have netted to 0 loss).
 Unfortunately, my student self was short on time (and $).
 >
 > Other thing to note, I only played when the features were *all pointing* toward the given output.
 Such convergence of features only happened rarely.
 They occured in a 3-4 months interval the two times I played.
+>
+> Other note, I tried a 3rd time to predict 3 numbers to see if it could be a generalized working winning algorithm (that time I did not buy any ticket, just checking prediction) but it failed.
+So current success rate is 2 / 3.

 **Theoretical results**